Securing Real-Time Internet-of-Things: Security Threats for RT-IoT

 \subsubsection{Denial-of-Service (DoS) Attacks}

-Due to resource constraints (\eg low memory capabilities, limited computation resources, \etc) and stringent timing requirements the RT-IoT nodes are vulnerable to DoS attacks.
+Due to resource constraints (\eg low memory capabilities, limited computation resources, \etc) and stringent timing requirements, RT-IoT nodes are vulnerable to DoS attacks.
 The attacker may take control of the real-time task(s) and perform system-level resource (\eg CPU, disk, memory, \etc) exhaustion.
 A more severe type of the DoS attack is the distributed denial-of-service (DDoS) attack where a large number of malicious/compromised nodes simultaneously attack the physical plant.
-In particular, when critical tasks are scheduled to run, an advanced attacker may capture I/O or network ports and perform network-level attacks to tamper with the confidentiality and integrity (\viz safety) of the system.
-Again the defense mechanisms developed for generic IT or embedded systems do not consider timing, safety and resource constraints of RT-IoT and may not be adopted directly without significant modifications.
-As described in Section \ref{subsubsec:resecure} and \ref{subsec:sec_int}, our recent work \cite{mhasan_resecure16, mhasan_rtss16} may be used to defend against DoS attacks.
+In particular, when critical tasks are scheduled to run, an attacker may capture I/O or network ports and perform network-level attacks to tamper with the confidentiality and integrity (\viz safety) of the system.
+Again the defense mechanisms developed for generic IT or embedded systems do not consider timing, safety and resource constraints of RT-IoT and are not easily adaptable without significant modifications.
+As described in Section \ref{subsubsec:resecure} and \ref{subsec:sec_int}, our recent work \cite{mhasan_resecure16, mhasan_rtss16,mhasan_ecrts17,mhasan_date18} may be used to defend against DoS attacks.

-But first, in order for those attacks to be successful, \textit{reconnaissance} is one of the early steps that an attacker needs to do.
-We illustrate this in the following\footnote{To demonstrate one attack mechanism.}.
+But first, in order for those attacks to be successful, \textit{reconnaissance} is one of the early steps that an attacker needs to carry out.
+We illustrate this in the following (to demonstrate an attack mechanism).